boltops-tools/lono/README.md

 ```

-The output looks like this:
+The `output/blog-web-prod.yml` looks like this:

 ```yaml
 ---